Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 Let us then rewrite the $z_{s'}$ Lehmann-Martin ellipse \cite{Lehmann:1958, Martin:1966, Martin:19662} in terms of the $t$ variable.
 The $t$ ellipse has now foci at real $t=-\lambda_{s'}/s'$ and $t=0$ and the new semi-axes are $\tilde A= \lambda_{s'} A/2s'$ and $\tilde A^2-\tilde B^2= (\lambda_{s'}/2s')^2$.
 Its eccentricity is $\epsilon=\sqrt{1-\tilde B^2/\tilde A^2}=1/A$.

 It is now convenient to rewrite the equation of the ellipse in polar coordinates $(T(\theta),\theta)$ with respect to the second foci $t=0$ at the origin of the plane.
 Namely

 This equation defines the maximum allowed value for the modulus of $t$ for a given value of the integration variable $s'$.
-Recall, however, that $t$ should be considered inside the applicability region if it lies inside all the ellipses for all possible $s'$ over which we integrate.
-Therefore, the boundary of the applicability region is actually given by
+Beware, however, that $t$ lies inside the applicability region only if it falls inside all the ellipses for all possible $s'$ over which we integrate.
+Therefore, the boundary of the applicability region is given by

 Finally, the allowed values for $s$ in the complex plane are those for which $\vert t\vert\leq T(\theta)$.
 But $t=T( \theta)\exp(i\theta)=\lambda_s(z_s-1)/2s$, with $0\leq z_s-1\leq 1$ real, so that the largest modulus of $t$ for a given value of $s$ is $t=-\lambda_s/s$.
 Therefore the boundary in the $s$ complex plane is given by